sehrgutesoftware/laravel-translatable/readme.md

 ```

 The best solution though would be to update your mysql version.
 And **always make sure you have the same version both in development and production environment!**

-## Donations

-This software has been crafted with attention and love.

-Show your love and support by sending bitcoin to this address: `167QC4XQ3acgbwVYWAdmS81jARCcVTWBXU`

-Or by sending to this PayPal address: `ds@dimsav.com`

-❤️ Thank you!